fiberopticnow/fiberopticnow.github.io/_posts/2015-06-03-brainstorming.md

 ---

 <em> Conducting an effective brainstorm can be harder than it seems.
-I've conducted many brainstorms in my MYP Digital Design courses and wanted to share a post that you can share with your students to help them better understand how to behave and interact to increase the effectiveness of their brainstorms. </em>
+I created this post for you to share with your students to help them better understand how to behave and interact to increase the effectiveness of their brainstorms. </em>

 ##Examples of how to interact in your brainstorming team